dalong0514/readnotes/20200106计算原文/2020112Clean-Architecture/2020112Clean-Architecture3001.md

 Details

 This reality is why I say that the database is a detail.
-It’s just a mechanism we use to move the data back and forth between the surface of the disk and RAM.
+It's just a mechanism we use to move the data back and forth between the surface of the disk and RAM.
 The database is really nothing more than a big bucket of bits where we store our data on a long-term basis.
 But we seldom use the data in that form.

 Thus, from an architectural viewpoint, we should not care about the form that the data takes while it is on the surface of a rotating magnetic disk.
 Indeed, we should not acknowledge that the disk exists at all.

 But  What  about  Performance?

-Isn’t performance an architectural concern?
-Of course it is—but when it comes to data storage, it’s a concern that can be entirely encapsulated and separated from the business rules.
-Yes, we need to get the data in and out of the data store quickly, but that’s a low-level concern.
+Isn't performance an architectural concern?
+Of course it is—but when it comes to data storage, it's a concern that can be entirely encapsulated and separated from the business rules.
+Yes, we need to get the data in and out of the data store quickly, but that's a low-level concern.
 We can address that concern with low-level data access mechanisms.
 It has nothing whatsoever to do with the overall architecture of our systems.

 Anecdote